Tornc/mc_ballistics/README.md

 **@malexy**: Major inspiration was taken from [brute-force pitch calculator](https://github.com/Malex21/CreateBigCannons-BallisticCalculator) while I was still figuring things out.

-**@endal**: My own pitch calculator is based entirely on their [Desmos calculator](https://www.desmos.com/calculator/az4angyumw).
+**@endal**: The pitch calculator is based entirely on their [Desmos calculator](https://www.desmos.com/calculator/az4angyumw).
 It's very fast and laser-accurate.

 If you're interested in CBC ballistics, I highly recommend taking a look at their works.